-The road to a job offer for a Sales Engineer can look a bit different from other roles after the initial stages.
+The road to a job offer and the Sales Engineer interview process can look a bit different from other roles after the initial stages.

-After impressing the hiring manager during your call or video interview, you've had a technical screen, interviewed with a senior sales engineer or perhaps some peers SEs.
+After impressing the hiring manager during your call or video interview, you've had a technical screen, interviewed with a senior sales engineer or perhaps some peers.
 You might have even been screened by 1 or 2 of the sales reps you'd be supporting.

-Now it's time for the final hurdle of the interview process -- the product demonstration interview.
+Now it's time to clear the final hurdle of the interview process -- the product demonstration interview.

 Whether you've been a SE for years, or this is your chance to step up into the role, there are some key factors to keep in mind as you prep for the demo.